Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to Quantum affine algebras

-By Theorem \ref{thm: short path}, all positive roots in the shallow $N$-sectional path containing $\al$ shares $-\ve_{k+1}$ as their summand, and all positive roots in the shallow $S$-sectional path containing $\be$ are contained in $\GQ$ indeed.
+By Theorem~\ref{thm: short path}, all positive roots in the shallow $N$-path of $\al$ shares $-\ve_{k+1}$ as their summand, and all positive roots in the shallow $S$-path of $\be$ are contained in $\GQ$ indeed.
 As in the $A_n$-case, $k$ becomes a sink of $s_k(Q)$ and $\Gamma_{(s_k(Q))}$ can be depicted as follows: